Walt Disney Animation Studios: 1984–1989: Restructuring and new projects for prominence

-1989–1994: Beginning of the Disney Renaissance, successful releases, and impact on the animation industry
+1989–1994: Beginning of the Disney Renaissance, success & impact

 A second satellite studio, Walt Disney Feature Animation Florida, opened in 1989 with 40 employees.
-Its offices were located within the Disney-MGM Studios theme park at Walt Disney World in Bay Lake, Florida, and visitors were allowed to tour the studio and observe animators at work.
+Its offices were located within the Disney-MGM Studios Theme Park theme park at Walt Disney World in Bay Lake, Florida, and visitors were allowed to tour the studio and observe animators at work.
 That same year, the studio released The Little Mermaid, which became a keystone achievement in Disney's history as its largest critical and commercial success in decades.
-Directed by John Musker and Ron Clements, who'd been co-directors on The Great Mouse Detective, The Little Mermaid earned $84 million at the North American box office, a record for the studio.
+Directed by John Musker and Ron Clements, who had been co-directors on The Great Mouse Detective, The Little Mermaid earned $84 million at the North American box office, a record for the studio.
 The film was built around a score from Broadway songwriters Alan Menken and Howard Ashman, who was also a co-producer and story consultant on the film.
 The Little Mermaid won two Academy Awards, for Best Original Song and Best Original Score.

 The Little Mermaid vigorously relaunched a profound new interest in the animation and musical film genres.
 The film was also the first to feature the use of Disney's Computer Animation Production System (CAPS).
 Developed for Disney by Pixar, which had grown into a commercial computer animation and technology development company, CAPS/ink-and-paint would become significant in allowing future Disney films to more seamlessly integrate computer-generated imagery and achieve higher production values with digital ink and paint and compositing techniques.
 The Little Mermaid was the first of a series of blockbusters that would be released over the next decade by Walt Disney Feature Animation, a period later designated by the term Disney Renaissance.
+The Renaissance era also saw the studio return to making films with darker themes and scarier villains, similar to the films it had made when Walt Disney was alive.

 Accompanied in theaters by the Mickey Mouse featurette The Prince and the Pauper, The Rescuers Down Under (1990) was Disney's first animated feature sequel and the studio's first film to be fully colored and composited via computer using the CAPS/ink-and-paint system.
 However, the film did not duplicate the success of The Little Mermaid.
 The next Disney animated feature, Beauty and the Beast, had begun production in London but was moved back to Burbank after Disney decided to shutter the London satellite office and retool the film into a musical-comedy format similar to The Little Mermaid.
 Alan Menken and Howard Ashman were retained to write the songs and score, though Ashman died before production was completed.